watchduck/discrete_helpers/discretehelpers/boolf/metributes/README.md

-# properties
+# metributes (Python properties)

-Most properties use `@cached_property`.
+Most metributes use `@cached_property`.

-But there are some closely related properties, that use dummy variables, getters and setters:<br>
+But there are some closely related metributes, that use dummy variables, getters and setters:<br>

 * [_basics/fullspotlinks_by_weight](_basics/fullspotlinks_by_weight/__init__.py)
 * [_basics/fullspots_by_weight](_basics/fullspots_by_weight/__init__.py)